maya-halevy/Paradox-extended/README.md

 ### What edge cases do you think are not handled currently that you would add?

 It would be useful to add user input validation, handling of irrelevant inputs, and adding other languages.

+## Use of ChatGPT

+Chatgpt helped me quicky clean the output from the regristration model before sending it as input to the parser model.